Who Are the Actors in Bitcoin Markets?

 Corporations across many sectors have demonstrated a varied response and interest in Bitcoin.
 Some corporations have begun offering Bitcoin as an investment option in employee 401(k) retirement plans due to increased employee interest, while others have started implementing Bitcoin-compatible payment systems.

-Bitcoin As Treasury Strategy
+Bitcoin As a Treasury Strategy

 Another recent unique use case for corporations has been the allocation of treasury reserve positions into Bitcoin.
 Historically, treasury reserve assets have been the standard allocation of cash, gold, and bonds.
 Most notably, on August 11, 2020, MicroStrategy, the largest independent publicly-traded business intelligence company, announced that it was investing $250 million in Bitcoin and adopting the asset as its primary treasury reserve.